BlackCatDevel0per/buildozer/README.md

 # Buildozer

+### My fork with some advantages like: git caching, ... & in TODOs refactor somethings..

 Buildozer is a development tool for turning  [Python](https://www.python.org/) applications into binary packages ready for installation on any of a number of platforms, including mobile devices.